christopherhojny/relaxation_complexity/README.md

-This repository contains code used in the article
+This repository contains code used in the articles

-   Computational Aspects of Relaxation Complexity: Possibilities and Limitations by Gennadiy Averkov, Christopher Hojny, and Matthias Schymura.
+   Computational Aspects of Relaxation Complexity: Possibilities and Limitations and
+   Efficient MIP Techniques for Computing the Relaxation Complexity by Gennadiy Averkov, Christopher Hojny, and Matthias Schymura.

 The repository consists of three parts, each part has its own README file